-Lately, the diet and wellness world has taken a refreshing turn in perspective, with less concern placed on calories and fat and more attention placed on clean, readable ingredients.
+Lately, the diet and wellness world has placed less concern on calories and fat and more attention to clean, readable ingredients.
 And unsurprisingly, the (literal) wall of protein bars at our favorite grocery stores have adapted appropriately—mirroring whatever buzzwords and trends are currently en vogue.
+Collagen, gluten-free, you name it.
 Yes, it’s great to have options, but it can get confusing.
-And believe it or not, there’s more to life than spending an hour of your life dissecting labels at the grocery store.
+And believe it or not, there’s more to life than spending an hour of your precious time dissecting labels at the grocery store.

-To offer some perspective and lend a helping hand, I reached out to Tara Condell, a dietitian at Top Balance Nutrition, and Alissa Rumsey, MS, RD, owner of Alissa Rumsey Nutrition and Wellness and creator of the free guide Three Steps to a Healthier You.
-As top nutritionists, they both had some sage advice when it comes to picking out a high-quality protein bar.
+To offer some perspective and lend a helping hand, I reached out to Tara Condell, a dietitian at Top Balance Nutrition, and Alissa Rumsey, MS, RD, owner of Alissa Rumsey Nutrition and Wellness for some sage advice when it comes to picking out a high-quality protein bar.

 Curious to see which bars made the cut?
 Keep reading to see our list of the best protein bars for women.

-We’ve been taught that there’s no such this as perfection, but when it comes to protein bars, this one comes pretty darn close, which is why we’re putting it at the very top of the list.
-Not only does the mix of cocoa powder and cocoa nibs make the taste incredibly decadent, it also features glow-getters like grass-fed hydrolyzed collagen, coconut oil, almonds, and pumpkin seeds.
+We’ve been taught that there’s no such thing as perfection, but when it comes to protein bars, this one comes pretty darn close, which is why we’re putting it at the very top of the list.
+Not only does the mix of cocoa powder and cocoa nibs make them taste incredibly decadent, but it also features glow-getters like grass-fed hydrolyzed collagen, coconut oil, almonds, and pumpkin seeds.
 Oh, and it’s a favorite of celebrity nutritionist Kelly LeVeque.